 Will This Job Fit Me?

 Medical Laboratory Technicians work with practical, hands-on problems and solutions.
 They work more with tools and equipment rather than with people.
 An exception to this would be Phlebotomists, who work directly with patients.
 This job also attracts workers who enjoy working with ideas and engaging in extensive amounts of thinking and problem solving.

 Technicians need good analytical judgment and the ability to work under pressure.
 Close attention to detail is essential because small differences or changes in test substances or numerical readouts can be crucial for patient care.
 Manual dexterity and normal color vision are highly desirable.
 With the widespread use of automated laboratory equipment, computer skills are important.

 Medical Laboratory Technicians may receive additional pay when working on-call, overtime, irregular shifts, or weekends.
 The highest wage earners for this large group are Histotechnicians, with the lowest wages generally paid to Phlebotomists.

-The median wage in 2016 for Medical and Clinical Laboratory Technicians in California is $46,454 annually, or $22.33 hourly.
+The median wage in 2016 for Medical and Clinical Laboratory Technicians in California was $46,454 annually, or $22.33 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Medical Laboratory Technicians generally receive benefits such as medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.
 Some may receive uniforms.